€57,48 €47,50 excl. VAT

 Clinical features

 The recessive allele E results in kittens that are born with a black/brown tabby pattern (blue/apricot in dilute cats).
-As the kittens mature, the black/blue pigment is replaced by yellow resulting in the golden coat coloration seen in adult cats.
-Originally it was named X Colour, now it is called Amber.
+As the kittens mature, the black/blue pigment is replaced by yellow resulting in the golden coat colouration seen in adult cats.

 Additional information